Ask a Lawyer: Divorce and family breakdown

 Caitlin: I would say first of all, it is never a great idea to represent yourself in court with family litigation.
 Unfortunately, that has to happen quite a lot because access to justice can be expensive, so that is something which trying to combat with our services, such as our duty counsel services.
 We provide help day of court for people who don’t have lawyers.
 It is not a great idea to represent yourself, even though usually, when that happens there is no other choice.
 I feel also that our lawyers that work for legal aid are some of the best lawyers I’ve ever had the pleasure of working with.
 They are very passionate, intelligent and well-spoken people who have been chosen to pursue a path that focuses on providing assistance to most vulnerable population that exists.
 To me that something to be incredibly proud of, so the misconception that legal aid lawyers may be not as good as private lawyers is not the case at all.
 I recommend people hire a lawyer if they can, or apply for legal aid, or use duty counsel services because if the law is confusing for lawyers, I can’t imagine how confusing it must be for self-represented people.

 Erin: It is such a huge thing going through divorce and there are so many aspects to it.
 Thank you so much for coming in this morning to chat about this.
-Legal Aid Alberta lawyers specialize in family law, child welfare, domestic violence, immigration, and youth and adult criminal defense.
+Legal Aid Alberta lawyers specialize in family law, child welfare, domestic violence, immigration, and youth and adult criminal defence.
 If you have a question for a lawyer, send it to: communications@legalaid.ab.ca.

 Previously on Ask A Lawyer: